elringus/bootsharp/README.md

  - [HelloWorld](https://github.com/Elringus/DotNetJS/tree/main/Examples/HelloWorld): consume DotNetJS-compiled program library as global import in browser, CommonJS or ECMAScript (ES) module in node.
  - [WebExtension](https://github.com/Elringus/DotNetJS/tree/main/Examples/WebExtension): consume the library in VS Code web extension, which works with both web and standalone versions of the IDE.

+## Build Properties

+You can specify the following optional properties in .csproj to customize the build:

+ - `<Clean>false<Clean>` Do not clean the build output folders
+ - `<LibraryName>CustomName</LibraryName>` Provide a custom name for the compiled library and export object.

 ## Compiling Runtime

 To compile and test the runtime run the following in order: